vitorlatorraca/vitorlatorraca/README.md

 ### Hello! - Olá!

-- 📐 Bachelor's of Science in Civil Engineering.
+- 📐 Studying Computer Programming at Georgian College
 - 🖥️ Full-Stack Developer and in love with Computer Science.
-- 🇺🇲 Currently in Toronto - CA.
+- 🇨🇦 Currently in Toronto - CA.
 - 🇧🇷 Born and raised in Brazil.
-- 🔭 I’m currently working on getting Software Engineer Specialization.
+- 🔭 I’m currently working with REACT projects.
-- 🌱 I’m currently learning AI Engineering.
-- 📫 How to reach me | Contato : ericgorza@gmail.com
+- 📫 How to reach me | Contato : vitorlatorraca5@gmail.com
 - 😄 Pronouns | Pronome : he/him | ele/dele
-- 🎸 Fun Fact: I'm a professional musician and audio engineer graduated from Musicians Institute - Hollywood.

 <br>
 <br>